disco-v8/Ban4ip/README.md

 Ban4IP reads log file containing failure report, and ban these IP addresses using iptables.

-Ban4IP is supported IPv4 and IPv6 address.
+Ban4IP is supported IPv4 and IPv6 address with NETMASK.

 For a long time, everyone has been waiting for this tool? like fail2ban. :-)